trim

 Trim whitespace from strings.

-source: object (string) to be trimmed. what: elements (characters) to be removed. return_index: if true return {startpos,endpos} (trim), startpos (trim_head), or endpos (trim_tail) respectively. |
+source: object (string) to be trimmed. what: elements (characters) to be removed. return_index: when true return {startpos,endpos} (trim), startpos (trim_head), or endpos (trim_tail) respectively. |

 Comments: |